-The holiday season is one of my favorite times of the year.
-There are so many wonderful activities, events, and traditions for families during this time.
+The holiday season is one of the best times of the year!
+From finding the perfect gifts for everyone on your list to reading new and classic seasonal stories, there are so many wonderful activities, events, and traditions for families during this time.
 Here are a few fun ideas that incorporate literacy into the magic and anticipation of the holidays.

-The advent calendar is one of the most popular ways to count down the days until Christmas.
-Last year, instead of opening chocolates each day, we opened books!
-The book advent quickly became a treasured tradition that our family will continue to enjoy and anticipate for years to come.
+An advent calendar is one of the most popular ways to count down the days until Christmas, but this idea is perfect for any festive celebration your readers are eagerly anticipating!
+This year, instead of opening chocolates each day, switch them out with books!
+There is nothing better than curling up with a book and creating holiday reading traditions that your family will continue to enjoy and anticipate for years to come.

 2. Teach Your Child About the Holidays

 During this time of the year, there is so much to learn about different holidays that other kids and families celebrate around the world.
 To get started, select a winter holiday that your family doesn't normally celebrate, or choose to learn about how the holiday your family observes is celebrated in another country.

 Check out a variety of nonfiction and fiction titles, prepare traditional food, or make crafts that reflect the symbols and activities associated with the holiday.
 For instance, The Seven Days of Kwanzaa is an informative and fun read about Kwanzaa, and includes recipes, craft projects, and biographies of individuals who are connected to the history of the holiday.
 Meanwhile, your child will delight in Peppa Pig: Happy Hanukkah and Peppa Pig: A Magical Christmas.
 These sweet picture books serve as a great introduction to the holiday season and share fun ways that families celebrate during this time of the year.

 You can also play games and listen to music to get your child involved in the research and learning process.
 Not only do these activities encourage literacy, but they also show your child that learning about something new can be fun and exciting.